summayajawaid/python-journey/README.md

 # python-journey
 A structured Python learning repository covering fundamentals to advanced concepts, focused on problem-solving, clean coding, and real-world application development.
 This journey leads to building an AI-based automated assistant as a final project.
-#  Python Journey

-A structured and continuously evolving repository documenting my journey of learning Python — from core fundamentals to building real-world applications.

 ##  Overview